joshg253/RlTutRev/README.md

 * use the built-in Terminal as needed

 ## Link to library files instead of copying them to the project folder
 I also didn't like copying parts of a library & related files to my project dir, so made some modifications to import the files.
-It doesn't work perfectly, as VSCode still red-underlines some references that actually do work when you hit Ctrl-F5.

 1. Downloaded latest MSVS-compiled x64 libtcod (libtcod-1.7.0-x86_64-msvc.zip) from https://bitbucket.org/libtcod/libtcod/downloads/
 2. Extracted to C:\dev\libtcod-1.7.0-x86_64-msvc